edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ## Consequences

 - If C SDK doesn't support `ZMQ` or `Redis Streams` then there must be a MQTT Broker running when a C Device service is in use and configured to publish to MessageBus.
-- If we adopt proposed publish topic scheme with `DeviceProfileName` and `DeviceName` the V2 API must restrict the characters used in device names to those allowed in a topic.
+- Since we've adopted the publish topic scheme with `DeviceProfileName` and `DeviceName` the V2 API must restrict the characters used in device names to those allowed in a topic.
 An [issue](https://github.com/edgexfoundry/go-mod-core-contracts/issues/343) for V2 API already exists for restricting the allowable characters to [RFC 3986](https://tools.ietf.org/html/rfc3986) , which will suffice.
 - Newer ZMQ may allow for multiple publishers.
 Requires investigation and very likely rework of the ZMQ implementation in go-mod-messaging. **No alternative has been found**.
 - **Mark as Push V2 Api** will be removed from Core Data, Core Data Client and the App SDK
 - Consider moving App Service Binding to Writable.  (out of scope for this ADR)